 Other Israeli Chefs Around The World

 - Chef Gal Ben Moshe runs Prism in Berlin with his wife and partner Jacqueline Lorenz.
 The One Michelin Star fine dining restaurant combines classic European dishes with Middle Eastern flavors and ingredients.

-- Chef Alon Shaya owns Saba in New Orleans and Safta in Denver.
-His new restaurant Miss River is due to open in the Four Seasons New Orleans.
+- Chef Alon Shaya owns Saba in New Orleans, Safta in Denver, Miss River, and Chandelier Bar in the Four Seasons New Orleans.
 He is also the founder of Shaya Restaurant in New Orleans but is no longer affiliated with the restaurant.

 - Uri Scheft’s Breads Bakery has three locations in New York City serving a selection of Israeli baked goods, including his famous Chocolate Babka.
 Breads Bakery is the sister restaurant of Lehamim Bakery in Tel Aviv.